 - Laupāhoehoe Point Beach Park offers stunning ocean vistas in a town with a tragic past.
 You can find a monument to the 20 students and four teachers that lost their lives here during the April 1st 1946 tsunami.
 There is also a Train Museum in Laupāhoehoe. (back to top)

 As happens more often, the best is kept for the last on the Hāmākua coast: Waipi’o Valley!
 Also named the “valley of kings”, this valley used to be the political and religious center of ancient Hawaiian culture, and housed many thousands of people.
-Presently, less than 100 people live in this valley, leaving plenty of room for all the stunning hikes, many waterfalls and magic black-sand beach!
+Presently, less than 100 people live in this valley, leaving plenty of room for all the stunning hikes, many waterfalls and a magical black-sand beach!

 If you want to find out more about Waipi’o Valley (such as: “What Blockbuster was filmed here?”), have a look at our article on Waipio’ Valley: